legacyLD/rails-blog/README.md

 - What is the difference between a "layout" template and a "partial" template?
 Give an example of when you've used each.
 - Examine the HTML created by a form_for helper in your code.
 Why should we use form_for and helpers like f.text_area or f.email_field instead of writing Rails forms by hand?
 - How do we make data from the controller available in the view?

+## Questions
+- in section 5.5 what does the following mean?
+  - Because you're working in the development environment by default, this command will apply to the database defined in the development section of your config/database.yml file.
+If you would like to execute migrations in another environment, for instance in production, you must explicitly pass it when invoking the command: bin/rails db:migrate RAILS_ENV=production.
+- not sure what this means, read further later
+  - Why do you have to bother?
+The ability to grab and automatically assign all controller parameters to your model in one shot makes the programmer's job easier, but this convenience also allows malicious use.
+What if a request to the server was crafted to look like a new article form submit but also included extra fields with values that violated your application's integrity?
+They would be 'mass assigned' into your model and then into the database along with the good stuff - potentially breaking your application or worse.

+  We have to whitelist our controller parameters to prevent wrongful mass assignment.
+In this case, we want to both allow and require the title and text parameters for valid use of create.
+The syntax for this introduces require and permit.
+The change will involve one line in the create action:
+-

+## Things to Remember
+- Class names in Ruby must begin with a capital letter.